On the ring of cooperations for real hermitian K-theory: The inductive process to calculate

-Applying $\text{Ext}_{\euscr{A}(1)^\vee_F}(-)$, we see that modulo $v_1$-torsion the connecting homomorphism is trivial.
-This reduces the computation of $\text{Ext}_{\euscr{A}(1)^\vee_F}(B_0^F(k))$ to the kernel and cokernel in these short exact sequences in Ext.
-The kernels are taken care of by the inductive hypothesis, and the cokernels are a simple computation involving a change of rings isomorphism.
+Since $v_1$ acts trivially over $\euscr{A}(0)^\vee$, we see that, modulo $v_1$-torsion, the connecting homomorphism is trivial.
+This reduces the computation of $\text{Ext}^{***}_{\euscr{A}(1)^\vee_F}(B_0^F(k))$ to the kernel and cokernel in these short exact sequences in Ext.
+The kernels are taken care of by the inductive hypothesis, and the cokernels are much simpler after reducing to $\euscr{A}(0)^\vee_F$.
 This finishes the computation when $k$ is even.

 When $k$ is odd, there is a short exact sequence